mwoelke/sem-keyword-tool/README.md

 Test credentials are user@user.de:sh7up#KT!

 ## API
-This tool utilized API Platform.
+This tool utilizes API Platform.
 OpenAPI docs can be found under `/api/`.
 Use HTTP Basic Auth when calling the API manually.

 ## Dependencies